Millennials are leading companies to look online for goods and services instead of traditional offline purchasing and procurement.

 A lack of automation, personalization, and overall customer experience

 Online B2C marketplaces like Amazon and Alibaba – which are also rapidly expanding into B2B – have conditioned us to expect personalization, autonomy, and speed when buying online.
-We settle for nothing less than millions of readily-searchable products, verified peer reviews, breezy checkout, and fulfillment within hours.
+As a result of modern digital procurement, we settle for nothing less than millions of readily-searchable products, verified peer reviews, breezy checkout, and fulfillment within hours.

 While marketplaces are the top channel for corporate purchasing, they currently rank low in terms of buyer preference.